THE HIGHER PASTIME

 As for the Pittsburgh Football Pirates (Steelers); their 1936 season had left them on the brink of playing in the NFL championship.
 Win the last game of the season and they would host the championship.
 Sadly, it was not to be.
 Coach Joe Bach also decided to return to the college coaching ranks leaving Pittsburgh behind for Niagara University.
-Team president and owner, Art Rooney had to find his fourth head coach in the team’s five seasons of existence.
+Team president and owner, Art Rooney had to find his fourth head coach in the team’s fifth season of existence.

-A January 14th, 1937 Post-Gazette article reported Rooney had already picked Johnny “Blood” McNally to coach if Bach resigned to go with the rah-rah boys.
+A January 14, 1937 Post-Gazette article reported Rooney had already picked Johnny “Blood” McNally to coach if Bach resigned to go with the rah-rah boys.
 “He (Rooney) has a deep personal conviction that Johnny Blood, one-time Notre Dame player (he never played a game there); is the ideal man.
 He has no assurances that he would take the job.”

 Johnny Blood is most famously known for his antics including using a pseudonym.
 One of the anecdotes is that in 1922; Blood and a buddy decided to try out for a semi-pro football team.
 To protect his college eligibility, he decided to use a fake name.
-On the way to sign-up they drove by a movie theater that was featuring the film “Blood and Sand starring Rudolph Valentino.
+On the way to sign-up they drove by a movie theater that was featuring the film Blood and Sand starring Rudolph Valentino.
 He decided to adopt the name Blood and christened his buddy Sand.

 I read one article that claimed Johnny Blood had the all-time reception yardage record of 2755 yards until it was broken by until Don Hutson of the Green Bay Packers who surpassed it in November 1939.
 Unfortunately, the statistics kept by the Pro Football Reference only begin recording receiving yards in 1932 with Blood’s career already at the halfway point.
 What the articles do confirm is that Blood was a running, passing and receiving threat who also had a good foot for kicking which was used to gain territorial advantage much more than today’s game.
-He is also credited with five pick-6’s a punt and a kickoff return for touchdowns.
+He is also credited with five pick-sixes, a punt and a kickoff return for touchdowns.